LelsersLasers/dwm/README.md

 # dwm
-Need to Fix: Make Picom not make the boarders transparent.
+Need to Fix: Make Picom not make the boarders transparent.FIX CFACTS!!

-Will add: cfacts, fixborders, alpha, save_floats, alternativetags, barpadding or statuspadding.
+Will add: fixborders, alpha, save_floats, alternativetags, barpadding or statuspadding.

 Also need to do: Add keybindings for more apps, and add all keybinding and number changes in config.h to config.def.h (make patching easier, and might fix some other minor issues).